-Cockroaches contaminate food with their feces (bowel movement/stool).
-Their feces have an oily liquid in it that smells very bad.
-It can make the whole room smell.
-Even utensils that seem to be clean can smell.
+Cockroaches contaminate (put harmful germs on) food with their feces (poop).
+Their feces have an oily liquid that smells bad.
+This liquid can make a whole room smell.
+Even utensils that seem clean can smell.

-Whether you decide to do it yourself or hire a licensed pest control provider, the best way to control or get rid of cockroaches is to use several methods at the same time.
-This is called integrated pest management:
+You can treat an infestation yourself or hire a licensed pest control provider.
+But whatever you choose, the best way to control or get rid of cockroaches is integrated pest management.
+This means using more than one of the following methods at the same time:

 read the label and follow the directions and safety precautions.

 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
+The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.
-Several visits may be needed and it may take days or even weeks if the pest problem is really bad.

 If you rent, your landlord must, by law, keep the home pest-free and hire a professional as needed.
 If your landlord doesn’t correct the problem, call Health Link at 811 to register a complaint for a health inspector.